 Well now that I’m older (and a tad more outgoing), I kinda like theme parties.
 Especially if they involve costumes or 80’s music.
 I could dress up like Olivia Newton John and perform Let’s Get Physical all. day. long.

-Theme days just make your life easier – if you know that Wednesdays are One-pot meals or Fridays are Freezer meals, then you have less decisions you have to make!
+Dinner theme nights just make your life easier – if you know that Wednesdays are One-pot meals or Fridays are Freezer meals, then you have less decisions you have to make!

 I know, I know.
 Taco Tuesday is suuuuuuper popular but I personally think creating a meal plan that revolves around how to prepare your meal is easier than what you eat.
 Mainly because it will work with your schedule better.
 Think slow cooker instead of Spaghetti Sunday, grilling instead of Taco Tuesday, 30 minute meal instead of Meatless Mondays, etc.

 Who am I kidding?
 I’ll never give up Taco Tuesday.
 Ok, maybe that one’s the exception to the rule!

 So how do you choose your dinner theme nights for your meal plan?

 You decide based on your routine.
 If you know you get home late on Monday nights, you need a 30 minute meal or to use the crockpot.
 If you have to leave right after dinner to get to baseball practice every Tuesday, you need to use an indoor grill pan or a sheet pan (this one is amazing and super cheap!) recipe so there’s virtually no cleanup. #sheetpandinnersrock

 Of course you can have exceptions, or variations of your theme night.
 If you want to use your crockpot 3 nights a week, maybe one night is chicken in the crockpot, one night is soup in the crockpot, and one night is pasta in the crockpot.
 That would be a really good way to narrow it down!